giovannabbottino/notebook/_docs/data_structure/graph.md

 ## Implement a Graph
 {: #implement}

-The code starts by including a definition of a structure called Node is created.
+The code starts by including a definition of a structure called Node.
 A Node represents a house, and it has a number (data) and a connection to the next house (next).

 ```c
 typedef struct Node {